 Potomac River Green Infrastructure Project A

 Thank you for helping the Potomac River Project A during the design of green infrastructure (GI) practices and selection of sites to receive GI practices!
 Your participation during community meetings, local ANC meetings and written and online surveys was very important!
-Find upcoming GI practices near you within the Potomac River Project A area by clicking on the interactive map below:
+Find GI practices near you within the Potomac River Project A area by clicking on the interactive map below:

 Potomac River Project A is the first GI project proposed to be constructed in the Potomac River Sewershed to reduce the level of pollution to the Potomac River produced by the discharge of stormwater runoff and sanitary sewer flows, known as combined sewer overflows (CSOs).